Alcaro/russian-malware/arlib/sandbox/README.txt

     setrlimit(RLIMIT_NPROC) would be the obvious choice, but it's affected by processes outside the namespace http://elixir.free-electrons.com/linux/latest/source/kernel/fork.c#L1564
     setting /proc/sys/kernel/pid_max to 10 would also work, but that too is a global parameter, not per-pid-namespace
-- A way to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory
+- A way to disable the filesystem completely, rather than just chroot to an empty (except . and ..) directory, it feels wrong and I can't find a guaranteed-empty directory (preferably one in a non-weird filesystem, /proc creeps me out sometimes)
+- Allow execveat(pathname=NULL) and consider it equivalent to pathname="", that final-byte trick is kinda creepy the original execveat proposal https://lkml.org/lkml/2012/9/11/528 used NULL rather than "", it's unclear why it changed alternatively, consider execveat(pathname!={NULL,""}, flags=AT_EMPTY_PATH|...) a nonsensical combination and make it fail though that is a strange request when I rely on the nonsensical combination clone(flags=CLONE_PARENT_SETTID|..., ptid=NULL) working and being a nop
 - Slightly less bizarre naming policy in the kernel, these foobar/__foobar pairs confuse me (there's even ___sys_sendmsg)
-- MSG_NOADDR in sendmsg(), to block non-NULL msg_name
+- MSG_NOADDR in sendmsg(), to block non-NULL msg_name (for use with seccomp-bpf)
 - A control mechanism for global disk bandwidth usage
 - fcntl(F_GETPATH) (like OSX), or similar
 - A way to list existing fds in the process without /proc/self/fd